For information on COVID-19 treatments or to schedule your vaccine appointment, visit uwhealth.org/covid

 Information for physicians and fire/EMS professionals

-We’re proud to partner with doctors and emergency medical services (EMS) personnel to help patients receive emergency transport.
+A CAMTS-accredited program, we’re proud to partner with doctors and emergency medical services (EMS) personnel to help patients receive emergency transport.

 Referring providers requesting emergency transport